nathaneltitane/gutengrab/README.md

 ### Welcome to GutenGrab

-GutenGrab: the Gutendex CLI - Project Gutenberg Terminal Interface
+GutenGrab: the Gutendex API / Project Gutenberg Terminal Interface

 This Bash script provides a command-line interface for accessing Project Gutenberg's book catalog via the Gutendex API.